-Financial instruments that potentially subject us to significant concentrations of credit risk consist principally of cash, cash equivalents and short term investments which were held at three major Canadian banks.
+Financial instruments that potentially subject us to significant concentrations of credit risk consist principally of cash and cash equivalents which are held at three major Canadian banks.
 We regularly monitor the credit risk exposure and take steps to mitigate the likelihood of these exposures resulting in expected loss.